 Editor’s Note: This is the second part of a four part series we will be publishing in the coming weeks reviewing some of the important developments in the field of sustainability in 2016.
 We focus here on two significant political developments in the realm of international cooperation on environmental issues.
 One, the Paris agreement, has received a great deal of attention.
 The second, a decision by the International Criminal Court, received much less but also may be very important going forward.
-Part 1 of this series can be seen here.
+Part 1 of this series can be seen here and Part 3 here.

 At the 21st Conference of the Parties (COP21) in December 2015 (Paris Climate Conference) 195 countries became signatory to the Paris Agreement, a universal and legally binding agreement in the fight against climate change.
 On November 4, 2016, the Paris Agreement entered into force.
 As of the time writing, 125 of those 195 Signatory States have ratified the Agreement.
 Building off the objectives of the United Nations Framework Convention on Climate Change (UNFCCC), the Paris Agreement sets ambitious goals for mitigation (limit the rise of global temperature “well below 2°C” compared to pre-industrial levels), adaptation, and support for both developing countries and those countries most vulnerable to the impacts of climate change through common but differentiated responsibilities.
 However, unlike the Kyoto Protocol, which cast out largely different obligations for developed (annex I) and developing (non-annex I) countries, the Paris Agreement requires all States to submit a nationally determined contribution (NDC).
 In order to both assess and guide the progress made towards mitigation targets, the Paris Agreement also requires a “global stocktake” to occur every five years.